LukeBirkett/study-planner/826G5_Intelligence_in_Animals_and_Machines/weeks/week_4/lab/lab_notes.md

 - No centering
 - Agents zig zag momentarily before just flying straight from near enough where ever they started

+## Analysis

+The margin parameter is what determines the dead zone where agents fly vertically

+Decreasing the margin value results in instability and high sensitivity.
+The agents struggle to find the dead zone and the lagged feedback loop means they are constantly overshooting it.

+As the target becomes smaller, the demands on the system for perfection are increasing.
+The result is increased sensitivty of optic flow perceptions.
+Small changes in Optic Flow result in differential values that switch the sign of `right_mean - left_mean` from which heading direction is determined.
+This results in aggressive steering which in turn causes the overshoots

+The underlying window is set to 200 which is a fairly large window.
+It allows for smoothing but also induces a time lag.
+By the time the moving average of `right_mean - left_mean` has signal to the bee to move, it is already too late, causing an overshoot and the requirement for a correction, which will also be signaled late.

+The default margin showed some pretty accurate and robust behaviour.
+The bees were able to centre themselves and often meet the dead zone.
+Increasing the margin improved on this behaviour, acheiving centre more efficently.

+However, as the margin become too big the controller lots the ability to generate signals and shutdown, eventually the bees just few straight from where ever they started.

+As the increase the margin, the controller gains more tolerance to error.
+This allows it to find or settle for some notion of centre, even if it isn't truely the centre.
+A margin which is too large leads to inaccuracy

+Where as decreasing the margin causes instability with over exagurated levels of correction and wide limit cycling due to oversensitivity and time lags.

 ## 3. Experiment with speed